-Detailed Trail Review: Little Bearwallow Falls Hike in Gerton, NC — very close to Lake Lure, NC
+Little Bearwallow Falls – Detailed Trail Review of this hike in Gerton, NC – very close to Lake Lure, NC

 Hiking Highlights: Hike the newly opened Phase 1 of the Little Bearwallow Trail to a 100-foot cliff and see Little Bearwallow Falls.
-You’ll enjoy views of Hickory Nut Gorge, encounter several creek crossings and get the close-up view of Little Bearwallow Falls.
-This is a very enjoyable hike and the trails are very well done with regard how they are cleared and constructed with stone steps, bridges and trail markings.
+You’ll enjoy views of Hickory Nut Gorge, encounter several creek crossings, and get the close-up view of Little Bearwallow Falls.
+This is a very enjoyable hike and the trails are very well done with regard to how they are cleared and constructed with stone steps, bridges, and trail markings.

 Location: Gerton, NC – Florence Nature Preserve – 3836 Gerton Hwy., Gerton, NC 28735

 Approximate Driving Time from Lake Lure NC Town Center: 15 minutes

 Directions: GPS users may enter N35.4734, W-82.3320 in their units.
 From the Lake Lure Beach and town center, head west on Memorial Hwy.
 (74A) for 7.7 miles (about 15 minutes).
 You will see the parking area on the right side of the road along with informative signs and the remnants of a chimney from an old house.
 The Florence preserve trailhead is above the parking area and the Little Bearwallow Falls trailhead is across the street.

 Hiking Time: Approximately 2 hours

 Difficulty: Moderate to Strenuous

 - C = Easily Identified, Bad Footing in Some Places